-Helping children to keep themselves safe
+10. Helping children to keep themselves safe

 Children are taught to understand relationships, respect and promote British values and respond to and calculate risk through our Personal, Social, Health education (PSHE) and Relationships and Sex and Health Education (RSHE) lessons and in all aspects of school life.
-We have a consistent approach of following a robust, sequential RSHE programme: SCARF.
 Included in this is the knowledge they need to recognise and to report abuse whilst being clear that it is never the fault of the child who is abused and that victim blaming is always wrong.